zhangchn/objy/README.md

 It seems that ObjYin has successfully interpreted `expr.yin`, `array.yin` and `recursion-direct.yin`.
 Bugs may exist for others.

+### REPL

+An experimental REPL has been added as a building target `oyi`.

+Try it in Terminal.app or Xcode debugging console by simply running it in Xcode!

 ### Missing parts

 BigInteger support is missing, however, the upstream has not fully supported it either.